 |Appeals – Vermont Health Connect||

-You can appeal any Vermont Health Connect (VHC) decision about your eligibility for a health care plan, premium assistance or cost sharing assistance by requesting a Fair Hearing.
-You have 90 days from the date shown on the decision you receive to request a Fair Hearing.
-If Vermont Health Connect decides that you are not eligible for Medicaid or do not qualify to purchase a plan and that decision puts your life, health or ability to function at risk because you have immediate, serious health care needs, you may be able to get an expedited hearing.
+You can appeal any Vermont Health Connect (VHC) decision about your eligibility for a health care plan, premium assistance or cost sharing assistance by asking for a fair hearing.
+You have 90 days from the date shown on the decision you receive to ask for a fair hearing.

 |Earned Income Credit||